-Speaking of the menu, take your pick of restaurants in Napier like the art deco-interiors of the Emporium Eatery & Bar, fresh seafood from Hunger Monger, and an eclectic mix of flavours at the Indonesian-Dutch fusion restaurant of Restaurant Indonesia.
-As you can probably guess by now, more information and recommendations can be found in our Foodie Guide to Napier.
+Speaking of the menu, take your pick of restaurants in Napier like the fresh seafood from Hunger Monger and an eclectic mix of flavours at the Indonesian-Dutch fusion restaurant of Restaurant Indonesia.
+As you can probably guess by now, more information and recommendations can be found in our Food Guide to Napier.

-Check out the 10 Best Accommodations in Napier for Foodies for more information on our top picks.
+Check out the 20 Best Hotels & Places to Stay in Napier for more information on our top picks.

 Day 10 – Explore Napier

 Let’s waste no time diving into the winery experiences of Hawke’s Bay.
-Tours like Prinsy’s Tours (more info on Viator and Tripadvisor), Vines and Views Tours (on Viator and Tripadvisor) and others will handle the driving and the cellar door tasting fees while you handle the wine tastings.
+Tours like Prinsy’s Tours, Vines and Views Tours and others will handle the driving and the cellar door tasting fees while you handle the wine tastings.